 email@example.com, (317) 920.0330 x 302

 Hello my name is Tierra Pearce.
-I am a student at Indianan Wesleyan University.
-I am currently working on my masters in Social work.
+I am a student at Indiana Wesleyan University.
+I am currently working on my masters in Social work and plan to graduate in August, 2020.
 I love helping people and am a huge advocate for social justice and equality!
-I am currently an intern at INRC (Public Allies) and work with the allies.
-My role here is to be supportive to the allies and help them with their barriers to reach their goal.
+I am currently an intern at INRC (Public Allies) and work with the Allies.
+My role here is to be supportive to the Allies and help them with their barriers to reach their goal.
 I so love it here because INRC works with diversity and all are welcome.

 Maury Plambeck, Neighborhood Development Director